^^ “Writers’ block is REAL. It’s the same for books as it is for emails. Having a plan and a replicable process means you don’t let it win.

 There are three specific stages you need to take your readers through – using this process to guide them down the path towards the sale.
 I’ll show you how to do that on the next page.

-Or, leave a comment below and tell me – have you ever run an email campaign only to see it fall flat?
+Good – leave a comment below if so.
+And tell me – have you ever run an email campaign only to see it fall flat?
 Let me know, I’ll reply personally.